Day of CPA Exam tips: What to bring and how to be prepared

 - What NTS?
 Do not forget to take the NTS with you to the testing center and check the date on it to make sure it is the current one.

-- Don’t Get Caught in Timeout!
-Each candidate is given 10 minutes to read and navigate through 3 introductory screens.
+- Don’t get caught in timeout!
+Each candidate is given 10 minutes to read and navigate through three introductory screens.
 If all of the introductory screens are not completed before the time lapses, the exam will end and cannot be restored.

-It is vital that candidates address and avoid any of these potential challenges right from the start.
-Learn more about exam challenges and solutions at becker.com.
+It is vital that candidates address and avoid any of these potential challenges right from the start to prevent any issues on the actual day of the CPA exam.
+Learn more about exam challenges and find additional tips for taking the CPA exam at becker.com.

 And, on our blog, examine the top 10 errors candidates often make throughout the CPA Exam process, and what can be done to help avoid them.